TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing.rst

 MenuProcessor
 =============

-The :php:`MenuProcessor` utilizes :ts:`HMENU` to generate a JSON encoded menu string that will be decoded again and assigned to :ts:`FLUIDTEMPLATE` as variable.
+The :php:`MenuProcessor` utilizes :typoscript:`HMENU` to generate a JSON encoded menu string that will be decoded again and assigned to :typoscript:`FLUIDTEMPLATE` as variable.
 Additional data processing is supported and will be applied to each record.

 Using the :php:`MenuProcessor` the following scenario is possible::